AayuGupt/SAUVC_simulation/README.md

 # SAUVC_simulation
-Git clone into src of your catkin_ws
+Git clone into src of your catkin_ws then catkin_make

 To simulate the vec6 vehicle in the SAUVC swimming pool roslaunch uwv_control sauvc_pool.launch